icecreamforfree/robot-cone/README.md

 ## Bot's Commands
 - Introduction - what does the bot do
 - /start  - to start the bot
-- /cancel - to stop the bot
+- /done - to stop the bot
-- /yes - to agree with bot
-- /no - to disagree with bot

 ## Flow chart
 https://sketchboard.me/ZB6AjLLmvIBv#/